Home Professionals Directory

 Questions To Ask An Architect During Your Selection Process»

-Check references carefully, make sure that you like the character and quality of the architect's work, and communicate clearly about your expectations, including budget.
+Check references carefully.
+It is important that you verify that the architect is licensed or permitted to provide services in the state in which your property is located.
+Make sure that you like the character and quality of the architect's work, and communicate clearly about your expectations, including budget.
 As described in The Not So Big House in Chapter Five, people's goals regarding dreams, details and dollars rarely coincide.
 The architect and the client need to work closely together to make sure that compromises are made in either quality, quantity or cost to design a home that the client can afford.
 If a builder is selected early in the design process, he or she can also help give pricing information along the way.
 This is by far the most difficult part of any house design process.
 Don't think it will go away by not discussing it.

 Another excellent resource is your local chapter of The American Institute of Architects (AIA).
 Some chapters maintain a list of their members who specialize in residential projects.
 The AIA also has a searchable data base of all its members, which you can find here: architectfinder.aia.org.